Barry-dE/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 # README FOR 0x17-doubly_linked_lists

 - What is a doubly linked list
 - How to use doubly linked lists
-	- Start to look for the right source of information without too much help
+- Start to look for the right source of information without too much help.